This blog is very much A Work in Progress

 James Joyce.
 Araby, Dubliners (Page 21)

 Could you recreate North Richmond Street from this description?
 Hardly.
 Can it come from an amalgamation of extracts from the works?
-Look at this this passage from the Wandering Rocks chapter of Ulysses
+Look at this passage from the Wandering Rocks chapter of Ulysses

 “A band of satchelled schoolboys crossed from Richmond Street. all raised untidy caps.
 Father Conmee greeted them more than once benignly.
 Christian brother boys.”